You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Chills that persist beyond 60 minutes after stopping exercise may indicate your thermoregulatory system is struggling to restabilize.

-Chills accompanied by confusion, difficulty coordinating movement, or extreme weakness may signal post-exercise hypothermia, a real but rare condition that occurs most often in cold, wet environments after prolonged effort.
+Chills accompanied by confusion, difficulty coordinating movement, or extreme weakness may signal post-exercise hypothermia, a condition that occurs most often in cold, wet environments after prolonged effort.

-If post-exercise chills are severe and accompanied by disorientation, seek warmth and medical attention immediately.
+If the shivering is violent, relentless, or accompanied by altered thinking, seek warmth and medical attention immediately.

 You can’t eliminate post-exercise chills without eliminating the hard effort that causes them.